 Treatment may not be required if you do not have cardiac symptoms and conditions.
 Your doctor may choose to monitor your heart rate and rhythm instead.

-Treat conditions that might lead to bradycardia.Carefully follow your doctor’s directions when using medications, especially those that can cause bradycardia.Check with your physician or pharmacist before using any over-the-counter medication or natural supplement.
+To help reduce your chnace of bradycardia: Treat any health conditions that might lead to bradycardia.Carefully follow your doctor’s directions when using medications, especially those that can cause bradycardia.Check with your physician or pharmacist before using any over-the-counter medication or natural supplement.
 Make sure it does not interact with your other medications.

 Follow general advice for preventing heart disease, including:

 Maintain a healthy weight.Consult with your doctor about a safe exercise program.Avoid smoking.Eat a healthy diet that is low in saturated fat and rich in whole grains, fruits, and vegetables.

 Updated October 25, 2012.
 Accessed January 18, 2013.